 5. Soothing Bath Soak

-The water temperature should be no more than lukewarm.
+Keep the water no hotter than lukewarm.

 For Hands and Feet